 For years I was envious of my mom because from an early age she had a strong calling to be an artist.
-She tells the story of how one day, as a teenager, she waited until her parents left the house before proceeding to paint gigantic flowers and bees with thick black paint on her yellow bedroom walls.
-I remember seeing those larger than life brush strokes in my grandparent's house and was in awe of my mom's rebellion and dedication to her craft.
-She's still an artist, still rebelling.
+She tells the story of how one day, as a teenager, she waited until her parents left the house before painting gigantic larger-than-life flowers and bumblebees with thick black and yellow paint on her bedroom walls.
+I remember seeing those bold brush strokes in my grandparent's house and was in awe of my mom's rebellion and dedication to her craft.
+To this day she's still an artist.

-When the time came when it seemed I should be choosing my own path, the realization set in that I didn't possess the fire in my belly like she did.
+When the time came in high school when it seemed I should be choosing my own path, the realization set in that I didn't possess the fire in my belly like she did.
 It frustrated and disappointed me that I couldn't identify a calling.
 I took a career assessment and it revealed that I should become a bowling alley attendant.
 Strange choice for someone who averaged 120 on a good day.
-Instead, I wanted to try a little bit of everything but struggled in college to dive headlong into one discipline.
-And the message I internalized was that was somehow wrong- you're wasting time, you must pick one career path and stick with it until you retire.
+Instead, I wanted to try a little bit of everything.
+I struggled in college to dive headlong into one discipline.
+And the message I internalized during those years was that my indecisiveness was wrong.
+A waste of time.
+You must pick one career path and stick with it until you retire.

 We become burdened by a sense that by not locking into a desirable career trajectory, we'll develop deep regret as we get older.
 And for a plethora of reasons: because we won't be able to save up enough for retirement, we won't become famous, we won't leave a legacy for our children, our parents won't be proud, we may appear to others as wasted potential.